 The thyroid gland is responsible for many vital functions in the body via the release of important hormones into the blood.
 Thyroid hormones are necessary for normal health and cellular activity.
 And if thyroid function is not normal, weight loss is next to impossible.

-While there seems to be at least a correlation between certain dietary changes and an increase in thyroid problems (correlation doesn’t necessarily equal cause), there is some debate about what is actually causing the increase in thyroid problems.
+While there seems to be at least a correlation between certain dietary changes and an increase in thyroid problems (correlation doesn’t necessarily equal cause), there is some debate about what is causing the increase in thyroid problems.

 Yet, these facts are alarming as they are directly related to the problems with the thyroid.
-This condition is actually an autoimmune disease, which makes over 80 percent of conventional pharmaceutical treatments ineffective (more on that to come).
+This condition is an autoimmune disease, which makes over 80 percent of conventional pharmaceutical treatments ineffective (more on that to come).